plumier/plumier/website/docs/Controller.md

 ### Name Binding
-Action parameter automatically assigned with query parameter or part of body request based on its name.
+Name binding is when action parameter automatically assigned with query parameter or part of body request based on its name.
 For example:

 ```
 GET /animal/get?type=canine&page=1